Moths of North Carolina

 Identification

-Field Guide Descriptions: Covell (1984); Beadle and Leckie (2012)Online Photographs: MPG, BugGuide, iNaturalist, Google, BAMONA, GBIF, BOLDTechnical Description, Adults: Hodges (1986)Technical Description, Immature Stages: Chapman and Lienk (1971)
+Field Guide Descriptions: Covell (1984); Beadle and Leckie (2012)Online Resources: MPG, BugGuide, iNaturalist, Google, BAMONA, GBIF, BOLDTechnical Description, Adults: Hodges (1986)Technical Description, Immature Stages: Chapman and Lienk (1971)

 Adult ID Requirements: Identifiable from good quality photos of unworn specimens.

 Immatures and Development: The larvae feed on a variety of hardwoods.
-The following life history account is mostly based on studies by Slingerland (1901) and Chapman and Lienk (1971) in New York where populations are univoltine.
+The following life history account is mostly based on studies by Slingerland (1901) and Chapman and Lienk (1971) in New York apple orchards where populations are univoltine.
 The adults overwinter and the females lay eggs singly on the host plants after the spring leaf-out.
 The larvae skeletonize leaf tissues and feed on developing fruits.
 They sometimes feed openly on leaves, but commonly form feeding shelters by either binding young leaves together at shoot tips, or rolling or folding portions of individual leaves.
 They will also occasionally feed on apple fruits and the galls of oaks (Chapman and Lienk, 1971).
 If disturbed, they often will drop from the leaves on silken threads where they remain suspended in the air, then return to feeding sites after a few hours.
 The larvae take around 4-8 weeks to reach the final instar, then pupate within folded leaves or other feeding sites.
 The adults emerge after about 10 days and remain in hiding places through the fall and winter months.
 Populations in most areas of the range appear to be univoltine.

 The mature larvae are 10-15 mm long and have a pale yellowish-green abdomen with three darker olivaceous longitudinal stripes.
 One is mid-dorsal and relatively narrow, and the others wider and dorsolateral (Chapman and Lienk, 1971).
 The mid-dorsal stripe is sometimes fragmented, and all three stripes may fade posteriorly.
 The head is amber-colored and the prothoracic shield is dull green with darker coloration along the lateral and posterior margins that often produce two black U-shaped marks.